cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 **Important Notes:**

-1. When both `--static-std` and `--dy-std` options are used, only the last option takes effect.
+1. If both `--static-std` and `--dy-std` options are used, only the last one takes effect.
-2. The `--dy-std` option cannot be used together with the `--static-libs` option; otherwise, an error will occur.
+2. `--dy-std` cannot be used with the `--static-libs` option; otherwise, an error will occur.
-3. When compiling an executable program that links to a Cangjie dynamic library (i.e., a product compiled with the `--output-type=dylib` option), the `--dy-std` option must be explicitly specified to dynamically link the standard library.
-Otherwise, multiple copies of the standard library may appear in the program, potentially leading to runtime issues.
+3. When compiling an executable program that links to a Cangjie dynamic library (i.e., a product compiled with the `--output-type=dylib` option), you must explicitly specify the `--dy-std` option to dynamically link the standard library.
+Otherwise, multiple copies of the standard library may appear in the program, potentially causing runtime issues.

 ### `--static-libs`

-Statically link modules in the Cangjie library other than the std and runtime modules.
+Statically link modules other than std and the runtime module in the Cangjie library.

-This option only takes effect when compiling dynamic libraries or executable files. `cjc` statically links modules in the Cangjie library other than the std and runtime modules by default.
+This option only takes effect when compiling dynamic libraries or executable files.
+By default, `cjc` statically links modules other than std and the runtime module in the Cangjie library.

 ### `--dy-libs`